-The Word Cards, packaged with the Reading and Social Skills Games, include all 200 words taught in Level 2.
-The lesson numbers are in the upper right corners (Lessons 154 through 353).
+The Word Cards, packaged with the Reading and Social Skills Games, include all 150 words and 3 word endings taught in Level 1.
+The lesson numbers are in the upper right corner on the cards (Lessons 1 through 153).
 Additional sets of Word Cards can be purchased from www.proedinc.com.

-Word cards can be used for flash card practice, bulletin board word walls, creating phrases and sentences, and playing charades.
+The cards can be used for flash card practice, for bulletin board word walls, for creating phrases and sentences, and for playing charades.